sackosoft/sanctum/README.md

 Demonstrates event processing with Spells on a throw-away runtime.
 Runs on a single node (no networking, no persistence).

 - [ ] Docunomicon - Definition and example of Lua spells
+    - [x] Minimal documentation for spells in the runtime.
+    - [ ] Detailed documentation for spells in the runtime.
-    - [ ] Documentation for spells in the runtime.
+    - [ ] Exhaustive documentation for spells in the runtime.
 - [ ] Spell Casting
     - [ ] Spells can be loaded dynamically into the sanctum from files.
     - [x] Counting loop spell is added with a reusable regression test.